la2050/archive/_organizations/blacklistla.md

   year_submitted:
     - '2016'
     - '2015'
-title: BlacklistLA
+original_project_ids:
+  - '5102029'
+original_project_titles:
+  - BlacklistLA Moves Toward The Future
 extrapolated_project_ids:
   - '6102019'
   - '5102029'
-project_titles_from_extrapolated_project_ids:
+extrapolated_project_titles:
   - 'BlacklistLA: On the Playground Where We Spent Most of Our Days'
   - BlacklistLA Moves Toward The Future
-original_project_titles:
-  - BlacklistLA Moves Toward The Future
-original_project_ids:
-  - '5102029'

 ---